willhughes11/tinder-ai-auto-swiper/README.md

 # Bot

-### Sign in to Tinder, grabs potential match profile pictures, and sends them to flask server
+### Signs in to Tinder, grabs potential match profile pictures, and sends them to flask server

 <br>